 Full Of Fiber

 Squash is a vegetable that can help you fight constipation, thanks to its fiber content.
-One cup of this squash contains 80% of your daily requirement for fiber, which helps improve digestion and bowel movement while preventing other gastrointestinal problems such as diverticulitis and hemorrhoids (8).
+One cup of this squash contains just over a gram, which helps improve digestion and bowel movement while preventing other gastrointestinal problems such as diverticulitis and hemorrhoids (8).
 Fiber-rich foods also manage blood sugar levels and keep them steady all day long, so you won’t experience sudden energy dips that lead to overeating or unhealthy cravings later in the day (5).

 Good Source Of Vitamins